-- 152. An undertaking is required to document, at a minimum - - (a) the design, construction, modelling criteria and governance of the internal model; - (b) the justification for and details of the underlying methodology, assumptions and quantitative and financial bases; - (c) if applicable, why it has chosen to only use a partial internal model for certain risks or business lines; and - (d) if applicable, the reliance on and appropriateness of the use of external vendors/suppliers. - 153.
-The documentation should be sufficiently detailed to demonstrate compliance with the statistical quality test, calibration test and use test. - 154.
-The documentation of the internal model is to be timely and up to date. - 155.
-The documentation of the internal model should be thorough, sufficiently detailed and sufficiently complete to enable an independent knowledgeable third party to form a sound judgment as to the reliability of the internal model and the compliance with the validation criteria and could understand the reasoning and the underlying design and operational details of the internal model.
+- 5.3.1 General requirements - (1) An undertaking must document, at a minimum - (a) the design, construction, modelling criteria, and governance of the internal model; - (b) the justification, for and details of, the underlying methodology, assumptions, and quantitative and financial bases; - (c) why it has chosen to only use a partial internal model for certain risks or business lines, where applicable; and - (d) the reliance on, and appropriateness of, the use of external vendors or suppliers, where applicable. - (2) The documentation must be sufficiently detailed to demonstrate compliance with the statistical quality test, calibration test, and use test. - (3) The documentation of the internal model must be timely and up to date.

+(4) The documentation of the internal model must be thorough, sufficiently detailed, and sufficiently complete to enable an independent, knowledgeable, third party to form a sound judgment as to the reliability of the internal model and the compliance with the validation criteria and could understand the reasoning and the underlying design and operational details of the internal model.